Sexual Assault and Interpersonal Violence

 - Mainly Japanese but English-speaking staff is available through appointment

 - Monday-Friday 14:00-17:00

 Women's Center HELP (domestic violence shelter)

 If a student survivor has medical concerns about pregnancy or sexually-transmitted infection following an incidence of sexual violence, we encourage them to contact a nearby hospital.
 Most major hospitals have appropriate medication and testing available, and medical expenses may be covered if a police report is made.
 In particular, the following hospitals have been reported to be helpful in times of sexual violence:

 St. Luke's International Hospital

 TUJ has no campus police.
 In case of an emergency, you can call 110 for police and 119 for firefighters or ambulance.
 If you wish to report a sexual assault or other crime to the Japanese national police, or simply discuss matters, you can call the Japanese national hotline for sex crime survivors on any phone by dialing #8103.
 In the event of a sex crime, the police encourage you to contact a nearby police station (Mita police station: 03-3454-0110).
 It is important to preserve evidence when reporting a sexual assault.
 If possible, do not shower or wash your clothing following a sexual assault, as that may aid in the investigation.

 6. Reporting to Other TUJ or Temple Staff

-If you have been sexually assaulted, please know that you can report the incident to designated Temple staff.
-Any Temple staff will help you to contact resources to report incidents and to get help, but we encourage you to contact the Office of Student Services (OSS).
-Reports may be made also directly to the Title IX Coordinator at main campus here.
+If you have been sexually assaulted, note that you can report the incident to any Temple staff.
+They will help you contact resources to report incidents and get help, but we encourage you to contact the Deputy Title IX Coordinator at TUJ, Nicole Despres (firstname.lastname@example.org).
+If you would like to make an anonymous report directly to the Title IX Coordinator at Main Campus you can do that here.
 Temple staff will facilitate any necessary changes in academic and living situations whenever possible.